Reading time: 5 min.

 Dr. Michael May (FRCS)

 Finasteride works better than almost any other medication to treat male pattern baldness [1].
-Commonly known by the brand name Propecia, Finasteride is one of the most popular hair restoration drugs in the UK and around the world.
-In fact, in 2021, it was the most commonly prescribed hair loss medication, with 69% of clinics saying they “often” prescribed it to patients [2].
+Commonly known by the brand name Propecia, Finasteride is one of the most popular hair restoration drugs in the UK and worldwide.

-So does Finasteride just stop hair loss — or can it help your lost hair regrow, too?
+So does Finasteride stop hair loss — or can it help your lost hair regrow, too?
 In this article, you’ll learn:

-• whether Finasteride is the most effective hair loss medication
+• Whether Finasteride is the most effective hair loss medication.

-• whether Finasteride is better than a hair transplant.
+• Whether Finasteride is better than a hair transplant.

-How effective is Finasteride?
+How effective is Finasteride for treating hair loss?

 Most research suggests Finasteride is a highly effective treatment for androgenetic alopecia in men (also known as male pattern baldness) [1, 3-6].
 One study found that Finasteride halted hair loss in: